alikim-com/tafe/programming/WinForms_Tic_Tac_Toe/README.md

 Addressed problems:
 - Preserving the aspect ratio of the main window
 - Loading background images
-- Image flickering when resizing the main window (double buffer)
+- Image flickering when resizing the main window and controls (double buffer)
 - Custom button class with data binding and dynamic background
 - AI logic for playing the game
 -